Researchers and Staff

 Jo Spratt is an ANU PhD candidate studying NZ aid policy.
 Before this, Jo was an NGO advocate, manager and capacity-developer working in the Pacific.
 Jo is interested in global health, NGOs, and the practice of development and aid’s role in this.
 She is also a Registered Nurse.

-Thomas Wangi is the Head of the Economics Department at The University of Papua New Guinea.
-His main area of research include pay-scale, solid waste and credit constraints within PNG and he was the 2013 recipient of The Greg Taylor scholarship.
+Thomas Wangi is a lecturer in the economics division at The University of Papua New Guinea.
+His main area of research include public sector pay, solid waste and credit constraints within PNG and he was the 2013 recipient of The Greg Taylor scholarship.
 He holds a Master of Economics from James Cook University.

 Bob Warner is the Director, Pacific Research Partnerships at the Crawford School of Public Policy.
 Bob has worked as a private consultant with the Centre for International Economics, with the World Bank and the Productivity Commission.
 He has been a long term advisor in Bangladesh and Zimbabwe, and a short term advisor and consultant to governments in a number of developing countries, particularly Vietnam, Lao PDR, PNG and Solomon Islands.